aeheathc/CommandShops/README.md

 Changelog
 -------------------
+**HEAD**
+* Fixed stack size for pork and bucket
+* Added config option to block moving shops to another world for servers with per-world inventory

 **4.1.0**
 * Tested with CB 1.4.7
 * Added custom item support -- should be able to support modded items now as well as ad hoc updates to the item list